Play On (Carrie Underwood album): Singles and other songs

-The third single, "Undo It", was released on May 24, 2010.
+On May 24, 2010, the third single "Undo It" was released.
 Underwood performed the song on the season finale of American Idol and at the 2010 CMT Music Awards.
-The song peaked at number 23rd on the Hot 100, giving Underwood her eleventh Top 40 single and reached number one on Hot Country Songs chart.
-"Undo It" was nominated for the 2010 Teen Choice Award for 'Choice Country Song' and sold 1,600,000 copies making it a certified Platinum single.
+The song peaked at number 23 on the Hot 100, giving Underwood her eleventh Top 40 single.
+It also reached number one on Hot Country Songs chart, being her tenth number 1 song in it.
+"Undo It" was nominated for the 2010 Teen Choice Award for Choice Country Song.
+Additionally, it has sold 1,600,000 copies, making it a certified Platinum single.

-The fourth single, "Mama's Song", was officially released to radio on September 13, 2010.
-Underwood announced its release in an interview after her performance on The Today Show on NBC on July 30.
-The music video premiered on VEVO on September 24, 2010.
-"Mama's Song" reached the number two position on the country charts.
-It has been certified Gold and has sold 443,000 copies.
+"Mama's Song" was serviced to country radio on September 13, becoming Play Ons fourth and final single.
+The music video was filmed in August, and premiered at Vevo on September 24.
+"Mama's Song" eventually reached the number two position on the Hot Country Songs charts, and sold more than 31,000 copies in its debut week.
+It has been certified Platinum by RIAA, selling 443,000 copies overall.
 At the 54th Grammy Awards, the song was nominated for Best Country Solo Performance.